csorbakristof/learning_ai/AUT_KiirasEsBiralatiSablonGeneralo/spec.md

 The Excel file "reviewTemplates_reports.xlsx" is another data source which contributes to the data in the GeneráltHallgatóiLista worksheet.

 Fill in the following columns of GeneráltHallgatóiLista based on the information in this file.
 Copy the corresponding values, do not use Excel formulas here.
-For every row, match the records based on the column "Neptun kód" in GeneráltHallgatóiLista and "Neptun kód" in "reviewTemplates_reports.xlsx".
+For every row, match the records based on the column "Neptun kód" in GeneráltHallgatóiLista and "Hallgató Neptun" in "reviewTemplates_reports.xlsx".
 If there is no match, leave the fields empty.
 You can assume that the following columns already exist.

 - "Dolgozat címe magyarul": copy from column "Téma címe"
 - "Dolgozat címe angolul": copy from column "Téma angol címe"